Updated: Sep 17

 So I said yes.
 Feeling uncertain and unsure.
 Scared and excited.
 It’s time to step up my healing, for my own growth and evolution, but also for the greater good.
 For me to be able to do more good through my work.

-I will be embarking on this epic journey with a sacred, chosen itty bitty group of people in Colorado in 2 weeks time.
-A 5 day healing immersion with 2 individual guided "virgin" trips, ran by the amazing ladies from Buena Vida Retreats.
+I will be embarking on this epic journey with a sacred, chosen itty bitty group of people.
+A 5 day healing immersion with 2 individual guided "virgin" trips, ran by the amazing ladies with years of experience.
 I'll be going with these loving tips echoing in my mind to calm myself.
 To trust, embrace and let go:

 Suvi, don't be scared.
 Just remember this during the journey: